Winfield, Missouri

 Winfield is a city in Lincoln County, Missouri, United States.
-The population was 1,518 at the 2010 census.
+As of the 2020 census, Winfield had a population of 1,518.

 History

 Winfield was laid out in 1879, and named after Winfield Scott Killam, the original owner of the town site.
 A post office called Winfield has been in operation since 1880.

 On June 18, 2008, floodwaters opened a 150-foot breach in a primary levee along the Mississippi River in Winfield.
 The breach allowed floodwaters to claim dozens of homes and large tracts of farmland and put pressure on a secondary levee.
 The breach also prompted Lincoln County emergency officials to order the evacuation of residents east of Winfield.
 Press reports noted that some evacuees were being housed at the local high school.

-On April 9, 2009, Winfield made news after it elected their popular mayor, Harry Stonebraker, to a fourth term, several weeks after he died of a heart attack.
+On April 9, 2009, Winfield elected their mayor, Harry Stonebraker, for a fourth term, several weeks after he died of a heart attack.
 This was because ballot papers had already been printed and absentee voting had begun.
 He won by a landslide, securing 90% of the vote by April 9.
 Winfield appointed a temporary mayor to serve until a special election was held in April 2010.